-Drought | Epidemic (Cholera)
+Drought | Epidemics (cholera)

-No of people reached by anticipation (activiation)
+No. of people reached by anticipation (activiation)

 Anticipation partners in country

-Inform Risk Index
+Inform Risk Index (2022)

-Hazard and Exposure: 8.9
+Hazard and exposure: 8.9

-Photo by Corrie Butler / IFRC
+Photo: Corrie Butler / IFRC

-In addition, Somalia is confronted with a variety of natural hazards, of which drought and floods pose the most severe risk to the population.
-Together with cyclones, heatwaves, wildfires and water scarcity, these hazards have enormous impacts on people’s livelihoods and degrade their coping mechanisms.
+In addition, Somalia is confronted by a number of natural hazards, of which drought and floods pose the most severe risk to the population.
+Together with cyclones, heat waves, wildfires and water scarcity, these hazards have enormous impacts on people’s livelihoods and reduce their coping mechanisms.

 FAO is working to support early action for drought in Somalia.